Master of Divinity

 - Articulate the primacy of God’s story, as revealed through Jesus Christ in Scripture and continued by the work of the Spirit in the church both locally and globally throughout the church in its history and theology.

-- Evidence a capacity to locate their story and vocation within God’s story and lead Christian communities of faith into holistic formation, paying special respect to the process of human formation within his/her cultural context.
+- Evidence a capacity to locate your story and vocation within God’s story and lead Christian communities of faith into holistic formation, paying special respect to the process of human formation within your cultural context.

 - Demonstrate an ability to engage culture with credibility, honesty and curiosity in the pursuit of the just transformation of societies formed by imagination for the Reign of God.